AdobeDocs/media-analytics.en/help/reporting/metrics/progress-markers.md

 ## How each marker is calculated

-The media backend evaluates the reported playhead against `Content length` after each event.
-When the playhead first crosses a threshold, the corresponding `mediaReporting.sessionDetails.hasProgress*` boolean is set to `true` for the rest of the session.
+The media backend evaluates the reported playhead against [Content length](../dimensions/content-length.md) after each event.
+When the playhead first crosses a threshold, the corresponding flag is set for the rest of the session.
 All five markers are reported on the close call.
+Sessions that never produce a play event on main content (such as [Drops before start](/help/reporting/metrics/drops-before-start.md)) never advance the playhead past any threshold, so no markers are set.

+>[!IMPORTANT]
+>
+>Progress markers require a non-zero [Content length](/help/reporting/dimensions/content-length.md) and accurate playhead reporting.
+If content length is unset, zero, or wrong, markers can fire at the wrong time or not at all.

 ### 10% progress marker {#progress-10}